Depth360: Self-supervised Learning for Monocular Depth Estimation using Learnable Camera Distortion Model: PROPOSED METHOD

-Back-projection is the process of calculating the point clouds $[X_i, Y_i, Z_i]$ from the estimated depth $Z_i$ at $[x_i, y_i]$.
-First, we calculate $[w_i, z_i]$, which is the intersection point on the projection plane.
-The line of the $j$-th line segment can be expressed as:

-To be a fully differentiable process, we calculate the intersection points between all lines of the projection plane and the vertical line $W=w_i~(=\sqrt{x_i^2+y_i^2})$.
-Then, we select the minimum height at all intersections as $z_i$ because the projection plane is upwardly convex.
+To achieve a fully differentiable process, we calculate the intersection points between all lines of the projection surface and the vertical line $W=w_i~(=\sqrt{x_i^2+y_i^2})$.
+Then, we select the minimum height at all intersections as $z_i$ because the projection surface is upwardly convex.